vinay91/-Getting-and-Cleaning-Data-Course-Project/README.md

 * Column Bind the test & train data so that it contains all the features, subject, Avtivity ID and the Activity Label.

-* Merge the test and train data from step 4 using the rbind function
+* Merge the test and train data from step 4 using the rbind function.

 * Use the melt function to make a tidy dataset that clearly shows the id labels vs the measured labels/columns.